BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

   which looked like it probably controlled the auto-item-pickup radius.
   This changes the value properly, but either it doesn't do what I thought it did, or something else also needs to change in order for it to work.
+- `fix_enemy_loot_spawn_patterns.txt` - I wanted to fix the loot drop pattern for the Maliwan Slaughter bosses, but started with Mouthpiece instead, since he's many orders of magnitude easier to get to.
+Anyway, no dice.